davidtkramer/mock_api/README.md

 ## Development Setup

 The same mock APIs used in your tests can be also be used in development.
-Example setup for rails:
+For Rails apps, create a `mock_api.rb` file in `config/initializers` and then add this code:

 ```ruby
 # config/initializers/mock_api.rb